HOW MUCH IS YOUR WORKERS’ COMPENSATION WORTH?

 Record-Breaking Workers’ Compensation Lawyers in California

 While most workplaces are safe enough to avoid serious harm to employees, some industries and workplace environments pose serious threats to workers.
 Employees in construction, industrial, farming, and transportation jobs are particularly at risk for injuries.
 According to the Occupational Safety and Health Administration (OSHA), more than 4,500 employees die on the job in the U.S. every year and thousands more sustain serious injuries.

 In spite of working in dangerous industries, employees still have the right to expect reasonably safe workplaces.
 It is up to employers to ensure the safety of an office or job site.
 While not all job-related injuries are grounds for a personal injury lawsuit, many are.
-If someone else’s negligence caused your incident, Call (888) 488-1391 to talk to the California workers’ compensation attorneys at Arash Law.
+If someone else’s negligence caused your incident, call (888) 488-1391 to talk to our California workers’ compensation attorneys.

 Workers’ Compensation vs. Personal Injury Claims